Indonesia Asks Apple, Google to Block Temu

 In the United States, it has come under fire for links to forced labor.
 The Chinese Communist Party’s (CCP’s) persecution of Uyghurs and other ethnic minorities in Xinjiang, where about 90 percent of the country’s cotton comes from, is known to involve forced labor.

-Google, Apple, and Temu did not respond to inquiries by publication time.
+Representatives for Google, Apple, and Temu did not respond by publication time to inquiries by The Epoch Times.

 The minister said Temu’s business practices would introduce “unhealthy competition.”